-Precious little rivals the sound quality of the best over-ear headphones, making them the best headphones for anyone who's serious about hearing their favourite albums just as the artist intended...
-Or as damn close to it as possible.
+Precious little rivals the sound quality of the best over-ear headphones, making them the headphones of choice for anyone who's serious about listening to their favourite tunes as the artist intended... or as damn close to it as possible.
 While we love the easy-breeziness of in-ear headphones for commuting or, god forbid, when we're exercising, over-ear cans are where it's at for high quality sound – from digital tunes through to getting the best out of your vinyl collection.

 These beasts are chunkier than other types of headphones because they use bigger drivers to create a fuller, more sonically rich sound.
 That said, the best over-headphones keep the weight down and offer some welcome touches to enhance your comfort when wearing them.